 The buttons attach to your upper and lower aligners and are joined by elastic bands that help move and adjust your bite.
 They work together to fix your overbite over time by pulling your top teeth back and your bottom teeth forward.

+Attachments and buttons make your aligner a little tighter and can cause Invisalign tooth pain, but you can use devices like chewies to help seat them better.
 As your teeth are straightened throughout your treatment, and the elastic bands gradually move your bite into alignment, your whole smile should start to feel better.

 How much will it cost to fix an overbite with Invisalign?